 - even with full memory (100% data storage used), the eVcope will continue operating normally, and you will still be able to save your pictures.
 However, you will not be able to take part in community events or citizen science campaigns;

 - Storage information can be found under the “User” tab of the app;

-- Uploaded data help us create a better user experience and allow you to take part in scientific discoveries or community events.
+- Uploaded data help us create a better user experience, improve our app and allow you to take part in scientific discoveries or community events.

 While using the Enhanced Vision mode or the Science Observation modes, raw data (frames) of the objects you are observing are automatically saved in your eVscope memory.
 The eVscope storage information is found under the “User” tab.

 The beautiful pictures that you save during all your observations are not saved on the eVscope but rather on your smartphone, so uses your smartphone storage space instead.